 - Your doctor can write prescriptions for blood drawing for the following items:

-- blood serum for the chemistry analysis from which your intake of carbohydrate, fat and protein can be determined.
+- Blood serum for the chemistry analysis from which your intake of carbohydrate, fat and protein can be determined.
 In other words, a scientific basis for your individual diet.

-- A sample of your hair from the nape of the neck will be taken (probably best by your barber or beautician) to be sent to another special laboratory for analysis of minerals.
+- A small sample of your hair from the nape of the neck will be taken (probably best by your barber or beautician) to be sent to Doctors Data for analysis of minerals.
 Some minerals, like lead, mercury and cadmium, are toxic.
 Others, like sodium, potassium and calcium are compared to blood tests for the same mineral in order to be able to interpret the real condition of your body in this area.
 There is a direct relationship between blood and hair analysis – which shows us that high levels are not necessarily indicative of high tissue levels, and the same for low levels.
 These results may be totally the opposite from conventional wisdom in people with cellular transport problems caused by dental toxins.

 - Plan your treatment jointly with the dentist, physician, IV personnel, acupressurist, nutritionist, detoxification doctor and other health professionals so that the timing of events complement each other, and do not interfere with final results.